Monday, June 17, 2024

 The most persistent myth about Babet's election - one which I saw again in a high-scoring tweet yesterday - is that he only got 4000 votes.
 (This myth seems to have been started by a Peter FitzSimons tweet on 9 September 2023).
 This one results from people not knowing how to read Senate results tables:

 The 4425 votes next to Babet's name are the votes that he received below the line.
-But the vast majority of UAP voters - as with the vast majority of voters for parties generally anywhere outside Tasmania and the ACT - saw no reason to vote for candidates below the line and were perfectly happy to vote for candidates above the line.
+But the vast majority of UAP voters - as with the vast majority of voters for parties generally anywhere outside Tasmania and the ACT - saw no reason to vote for candidates below the line and were perfectly happy to vote by numbering party boxes above the line.
+A vote above the line is a vote for the party's candidates in listed order.
 The 147,330 votes for UAP above the line were also votes for Babet.
 His primary vote was therefore 151,755 votes, about 4% of all valid votes cast in Victoria.

 If one was so concerned about below the line votes one could also complain about the elections of Senators Cadell (Nat), McKenzie (Nat), Stewart (ALP), Chisholm (ALP), Sterle (ALP), Payman (ALP), Smith (Lib), McLachlan (Lib), Liddle (Lib), Farrell (ALP), Polley (ALP), and Askew (Lib) - all of these were elected around the country with fewer BTL primaries than Babet got, thanks to party surpluses.
 And that's just 2022.
 But the Senate is a primarily party voting based system (and in my view should remain so).